Azure/azure-sdk/docs/cpp/design.md

 #### Recoverable errors

-{% include requirement/MUST id="cpp-error-recov-reporting" %} report errors by throwing C++ exceptions.
+{% include requirement/MUST id="cpp-error-recov-reporting" %} report errors by throwing C++ exceptions defined in the Azure C++ Core Library.

 > TODO: The Core library needs to provide exceptions for the common failure modes, e.g. the same values as `az_result` in the C SDK.